LingmeiZhao/LingmeiZhao.github.io/pages/assignments.md

 ### Independent Projects
 ####  <a name="Project 1"></a>Project 1
-##### <a name="Sentimental Analysis on Hotel Reviews"></a>data maniuplation and aggregation
+##### <a name="Sentimental Analysis on Hotel Reviews"></a>Sentimental Analysis on Hotel Reviews
 * [Lab: Exploratory Data Analysis for Classification using Pandas and Matplotlib](https://github.com/bsharvey/EMSEDataAnalytics/blob/master/EMSE6992_Labs/lab3/lab3full.ipynb)

-{In the project, I did visualization about the data set to analyze hotels' characteristics and people's review.
+In the project, I did visualization about the data set to analyze hotels' characteristics and people's review.
 Besides, I plotted bar chart and geographic map to analyze the hotels' location.
 Furthermore, I used chi-squre to select important words as features, and divided the reviews as positive and negative according to its rating.
 Finally, I used logistic regression to train model, and test the result.
-The total accuracy of my result is 63%}
+The total accuracy of my result is 63%

 ##### <a name="visualization"></a>visualization